- 60 years old or older

 Short-term service is also available for up to six weeks for those who are recuperating from serious illness or other situations.
 In some cases, service is provided for a spouse or other caregiver who is at risk of becoming overwhelmed by the responsibilities involved in the caring of an individual.

-Our goal is to make sure that each client is getting nourishment they need.
+Our goal is to make sure that each client is getting the nourishment they need.
 If you know of someone that could benefit from home-delivered meals, it is easy and convenient to make a referral by clicking HERE.